 Government is proposing that responsibility for Hawke’s Bay’s three waters services would transfer to a regional entity comprising 21 Councils from the East Coast of the North Island to the top of the South Island and the Chatham Islands.
 Here is a quick guide to Government’s proposals.

-Because we worked together to commission an independent in-depth assessment of the issues and options for the future of three waters service delivery across our region, we are in a very strong position to represent the interests of Hawke’s Bay through the Government’s reform process.
-We want the best outcomes for Hawke’s Bay:
+Because our region worked together to commission an independent in-depth review of the issues and options for the future of three waters service delivery across our region, we are in a very strong position to represent the interests of Hawke’s Bay through the Government’s reform process.
+We want the best outcomes for our region.

 • Services that are safe, reliable and resilient